DinoSaulo/if686-CIn-PLC/1Unidade/resumoHaskell.md

 ### - reverse ([a] -> [a])

-Devolve o inverso de uma lista
+Devolve o inverso de uma lista.

 #### Exemplos